Aquixv/AquiXv/README.md

 ![Your Top Langs](https://github-readme-stats.shion.dev/api/top-langs/?username=Aquixv&layout=compact&theme=radical)

-**Out due to technical fixes**
+**Out due to technical difficulties**

-May be a while before I return, but I'll keep a daily log down here:
+May be a while before I return, but I'll keep a log down here:
 **Day 1**